Disclaimer:- I neither own nor earn anything from this story, Harry Potter and his world are the property of JK Rowling

-The boy was a perfect mix of Weasley's Gryffindor haplessness and Hermione's intelligence and bravado, and he had a definite talent for Potion—just like Hermione—something to bear in mind for later when they were sure to expand again and require an apprentice.
+The boy was a perfect mix of Weasley's Gryffindor haplessness and Hermione's intelligence and bravado, and he had a definite talent for Potions—just like Hermione—something to bear in mind for later when they were sure to expand again and would be requiring their own apprentice.

 The fear of rejection and the fact that there was just so much unexpected change, well it was overwhelming her.
 She needed to see that he supported her, and that Potter would never leave her, regardless of what happened.

 She seemed to be calming down, and Severus offered her a cold compress he had conjured to cool her face.
 "Come," he said, taking her hand.
 "I think we've done enough for today, I'll make us some dinner and we can talk," he offered.